-For full Parking Rules & Regulations, please refer to the Department of Public Safety webpage.
+For full Parking Rules & Regulations, please refer to the Department of Public Safety (https://myq.quinnipiac.edu/Campus%200ffices/ Security%20%20Safety/Services%20%20Regulations/Pages/ ParkingRegulations.aspx) webpage.

 2.09 Medical Meal Plan Accommodation Policy

 Quinnipiac Dining Services is a leader in providing fresh, delicious, and nutritious meals that students have come to know and love.
 Quinnipiac Dining Services is committed to meeting the dining needs of all students by creating new and garden-fresh meals that help contribute to the building of sharp minds and strong bodies through a healthful, balanced approach.